 3. Use the right technology

-Some of the key areas your technology platforms will need to enable for your hybrid model workplace are communication, collaboration, file sharing and project management.
-The right technology is the difference between a hybrid workplace that is productive, efficient, collaborative and scalable, and one that isn’t.
+Some of the key areas your technology platforms will need to enable for your hybrid workplace are communication, collaboration, file sharing and project management.
+The right technology is the difference between a hybrid model that is productive, efficient, collaborative and scalable, and one that isn’t.
 For that reason, prioritise sophisticated tech solutions that can operate as a ‘single source’, rather than numerous cheaper platforms that don’t work well together.
 Working with companies that offer good ICT services and support is also important for remote workers who run into trouble.